 What does MBBS mean for a doctor?

 MBBS is the abbreviated form of Latin Medicinae Baccalaureus Baccalaureus Chirurgiae which can be translated as Bachelor of Medicine, Bachelor of Surgery.
-It is an undergraduate degree in the field of Medicine and Surgery and is awarded upon graduation from medical school or institutions.
+It is an undergraduate degree in the field of Medicine and Surgery and is awarded upon graduation from medical school or institution.